Direct Access Program - Guidelines

 Upon acceptance to the DAP, the participating library will receive a copy of the DAP card application form and DAP cards for distribution.
-The Direct Access Program Handbook and Directory are always available with the most up-to-date information on the CDLC website, and are print-friendly if you prefer to have a hard copy.
+The Direct Access Program Guidelines and Directory are available on the CDLC website, and are print-friendly if you prefer to have a hard copy.
 Links to DAP informational brochures which may be printed for distribution to library patrons are also available on the website.

 Participating libraries are responsible for keeping current DAP patron records, providing CDLC with statistics on the number of DAP cards issued, and providing any information changes to CDLC.
 Additional data collection will include: total number of loans to DAP borrowers; number of items not returned; and demographic information on borrowers.
-Questions or suggestions regarding the Direct Access Program may be addressed to CDLC's Executive Director, Assistant Director, or a member of the DAP Committee.
+Questions or suggestions regarding the Direct Access Program may be addressed to CDLC's Executive Director.

 |1||The library will lend directly to any adult DAP cardholder 19 years of age or older.|